ELew-Dev/ELew-Dev/_posts/2025-01-10-drone_soccer.md

 ## Check back soon for this blog post!

-I am currently in the process of gathering all of the images, videos, and specs I collected during the process.
+I am currently compiling the images, videos, and specifications I gathered throughout the process.